 - Wide Frequency Response Range

 - Ear Cups Rotation Angle is Too Small and Not Removable

 - Low Frequencies Not Deep Enough

-Positioned in the mid-market, SteelSeries Siberia 200 inherit almost all the advantages of V2.
+Positioned in the mid-market, SteelSeries Siberia 200 inherits almost all the advantages of V2.
 At the same time, some disadvantages of V2 are improved, and there are 7 colors to choose from.
 Excellent workmanship, perfect gaming performance, comfortable wearing experience and reasonable price make SteelSeries Siberia 200 gaming headset a cost-effective gaming headset in the minds of gamers.